The height of your bike saddle is integral to your riding experience as it directly affects your cycling performance.

 Here are some of the most common ones:

 The Heel Method is an easy way to correct the height of a bike seat.
 Here’s how to do it:

 - Place your bike in a doorway or on a stationary trainer.
-Wear your cycling or regular shoes, sit on the bike, and put your heel on the pedal.
+Wear your regular or cycling shoes, sit on the bike, and put your heel on the pedal.

 - Slowly pedal forward or backward.
 If the bike seat is too high, you will find it challenging to pedal comfortably without overreaching and moving your hips from side to side.
 In this case, lower your seat by a couple of centimeters until you can pedal smoothly.